August Seydler

-August Jan Bedřich Seydler (1 June 1849 – 22 June 1891), aka August Johann Friedrich Seydler, was a distinguished Czech astronomer, theoretical physicist, and professor at Charles University in Prague.
-He was the founder of the Astronomical Institute of the Czech University (1886).
-He was born in Žamberk to a commissioner of customs Jan Nepomuk Seydler and his wife, Antonia Suková.
+August Jan Bedřich Seydler (August Johann Friedrich Seydler; 1 June 1849 – 22 June 1891) was a Czech astronomer and theoretical physicist.
+He was professor at Charles University in Prague and the founder of the Astronomical Institute of the university (1886).

+Life

+Seydler was born on 1 June 1849 in Žamberk, into a family of a commissioner of customs.
 He was a revered pedagogue and contributed significantly to astronomical studies, specifically, he elaborated sophisticated methods for the determination of orbits of minor planets.
 Appropriately, a minor planet is named after him.

+Seydler died on 22 June 1891 in Prague and is buried at the Prague's Olšany Cemetery.